ckeditor/ckeditor4-docs/docs/guide/dev/integration/a11ychecker/custom_issue_types/README.md

 * Registering the {@link guide/dev/features/accessibility_checker/README#what-exactly-are-issues issue type}.
 * Hooking to the `process` event of `editor._.a11ychecker.engine`.

-In this guide whenever we refer to the `editor` variable, it is an instance of {@linkapi CKEDITOR.editor}, and when referring to the `a11ychecker` variable, it is a `editor._.a11ychecker` member.
+In this guide whenever we refer to the `editor` variable, it is an instance of {@linkapi CKEDITOR.editor CKEDITOR.editor} type, and when referring to the `a11ychecker` variable, it is a `editor._.a11ychecker` member.

 ## Complete Code Snippet